Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications/index.md

 {{% notice tip %}}
 You'll notice we've given each event handler a default implementation which just returns `Transition::DoNothing`.
-This is just a convenience thing so states can ignore events they don't care about without needing to explicitly write a no-op event handler.
+This is a convenience thing so states can ignore events they don't care about without needing to explicitly write a no-op event handler.
 {{% /notice %}}

 We also need to create types which provide information about the event that has